Last modified: Aug 14, 2024

 Building an EV is more complex than replacing a combustion engine with an electric motor and a battery pack.
 EVs require a different approach to design, engineering, and manufacturing, which is where EV platforms come in.

-An EV platform is the basic frame or architecture of an EV without the body, the interior, or the powertrain.
-It is the foundation that supports the rest of the vehicle’s components and systems, such as the battery pack, the electric motor, the suspension, the steering, the brakes, and the electronics.
+An EV platform is the basic frame or architecture of an EV without the body, interior, or powertrain.
+It is the foundation that supports the vehicle’s components and systems, such as the battery pack, electric motor, suspension, steering, brakes, and electronics.
 An EV platform also determines the size, shape, performance, range, and features of an EV.

-There are four main types of EV platforms: retrofitting, hybrid, dedicated with reuse of parts, and dedicated.
+There are four main types of EV platforms: retrofitting, hybrid, dedicated with shared components, and dedicated.

 Retrofitting

-Retrofitting is modifying an existing internal combustion engine (ICE) platform to accommodate an electric powertrain.
+Retrofitting involves modifying an existing internal combustion engine (ICE) platform to accommodate an electric powertrain.
 This approach is the simplest and quickest way to build an EV, as it does not require developing a new platform from scratch.
-However, it also has some drawbacks, such as:
+However, it has some drawbacks:

 • Limited design flexibility: Retrofitting forces the EV to fit into the constraints of an ICE platform, which may not be optimal for aerodynamics, weight distribution, passenger space, or cargo capacity.

-• Reduced efficiency: Retrofitting may compromise performance and range, as the ICE platform may not be able to accommodate a large enough battery pack or a powerful enough electric motor.
+• Reduced efficiency: Retrofitting may compromise performance and range, as the ICE platform may not accommodate a large enough battery pack or a powerful enough electric motor.

 • Higher costs: Retrofitting may incur additional costs for modifying the ICE platform, integrating the electric components, and ensuring safety and reliability.